 A Cost Breakdown of a DUI Conviction

-Criminal defense lawyers can help you understand the details and the purpose of the various court and DMV costs.
-Many of the fines and expenses associated with a DUI are shrouded in legal language.
-Here’s a simple explanation of each of the numbers.
+California DUI defense lawyers can help you understand the details and the purpose of the various court and DMV costs.
+Many of the driving under the influence fines and expenses associated with a DUI are shrouded in legal language.

 Minimum Court Fine